emqx/cloud-docs/en_US/rule_engine/rule_engine_save_timescale_cloud.md

 In this article, we will simulate temperature and humidity data and report these data to EMQX Cloud via the MQTT protocol and then use the EMQX Cloud Data Integrations to dump the data into Timescale Cloud.

-Before you start, you need to complete the following operations:
+Before you start, you will need to complete the following:

-* Deployments have already been created on EMQX Cloud (EMQX Cluster).
+- Deployments have already been created on EMQX Cloud (EMQX Cluster).
-* For professional deployment users: Please complete [Peering Connection Creation](../deployments/vpc_peering.md) first, all IPs mentioned below refer to the internal network IP of the resource.
+- For Professional Plan users: Please complete [Peering Connection Creation](../deployments/vpc_peering.md) first, all IPs mentioned below refer to the internal network IP of the resource.(Professional Plan with a [NAT gateway](../vas/nat-gateway.md) can also use public IP to connect to resources)

   <LazyIframeVideo vendor="youtube" src="https://www.youtube.com/embed/7EheLmjaHCk/?autoplay=1&null" />